 Resident: Student approved to occupy on-campus housing at the University of Connecticut.
 Use of The Resident refers to the specific student signing this contract.
-Residency Requirement: First time, first year students and students approved for campus change to the Storrs campus who will be under the age of 20 at the start of the semester they are campus changing are required to live on-campus at Storrs.
-First time, first year students admitted for Fall 2022 and students approved for campus change to Storrs for Fall 2022 are required to live on-campus for the 2022-2023 academic year.
-First time, first year students admitted for Spring 2023 and students approved for campus change to Storrs for Spring 2023 are required to live on-campus for the Spring 2023 semester.
+Residency Requirement: First time, first year students are required to live on-campus at Storrs.
+First time, first year students admitted for Fall 2024 are required to live on-campus for the 2024-2025 academic year.
+First time, first year students admitted for Spring 2025 are required to live on-campus for the Spring 2025 semester.